leangjia/blender_docs/trunk/blender_docs/manual/editors/preferences/interface.rst

 .. _prefs-interface-color-picker-type:

 Color Picker Type
-   Choose which type of :term:`color space` you prefer.
+   Choose which type of :term:`Color Space` you prefer.
 It will show when clicking :kbd:`LMB` on any color field.

    See the different color picker types at the :doc:`Color picker </interface/controls/templates/color_picker>` page.
 Header Position